Siege of El Obeid: Battle of El Obeid (May 30-September 1)

 In early August, much of the city returned to normal.
 The markets in the city reopened and no fighting was reported, however residents stated that the SAF would "[be] physically violent" against civilians when closing markets in the evening.
 In clashes on August 12, the SAF reported they killed 26 RSF militants in the town of Farajallah.
+On August 14, 2023, video emerged of SAF soldiers of the 5th division celebrating the 69th anniversary of the founding of the Sudanese Armed Forces, with commander Major General Faisal Alhassan in different parts of the city.